Mission Jurassic: Searching for dinosaur bones

 The open carcass of this 40-tonne giant was filling with all kinds of muck and beginning to disappear from view.
 The Earth itself was consuming the animal for geologic preservation.

-Fast-forward 150 million years and Phil Manning is on his knees in a tennis court-sized quarry in the "Badlands" of North Wyoming.
+Fast-forward 150 million years and the University of Manchester’s Phil Manning is on his knees in a tennis court-sized quarry in the "Badlands" of North Wyoming.
 He's narrating this Jurassic death story as he points to the tangle of fossil bones in front of us.

 Remnants of leg, shoulder and spine have been worked proud of the sandstone.
 There's no doubting even to our untrained eyes that this is a sauropod - one of those huge plant-eating dinos that had a long neck and a long tail.

 “There's probably enough dinosaur material here to keep a thousand palaeontologists happy for a thousand years”

 Phil scrambles to his right to put his hand on a long stretch of brown-coloured rock.
 It's the fallen tree trunk that probably corralled the rotting beast and finally pulled it from the torrent, along with who knows how many other creatures now frozen in stone in this quarry.